iqmcorp/iqm-powerbi-web/README.md

 5. In the Navigator window, select the tables of data to import from the IQM Reports connector by checking the checkboxes next to each table you want to import.
 Then, click Load.
 ![Import tables of data from IQM Reports connector.](documentation_images/Navigator_LoadData_Full.png)
 6. Power BI Desktop will retrieve ad-serving reporting data according to your inputs and convert them to tables that you can use to build reports!

+## Using the Report Template

+The report_template directory of the repository contains a Power BI report template file IQM_Report_Template.pbit.
+This file contains a template for a report that uses the IQM Reports connector, showing an example of how the connector might be used.

+To use this template, download and save it, then open Power BI Desktop and select **File > Import > Power BI template**.